ZONEXIEO/handwrite/README.md

 How to Use?

-install the requirements file with this simple command in the terminal: `pip install -r requirements.txt` run the file,
+install the requirements file with this simple command in the terminal: `pip install -r requirements.txt` \n run the file,
 Enter the document file you want to convert to handwrite png file with handwrite will be created at the same directory